fireteam99/medallion-eng-design/README.md

 ### Next.js vs CRA + Dedicated Backend

-I originally wanted to use Next.js as it effeciently bundles our forntend and backend into a single framework.
+I originally wanted to use Next.js as it efficiently bundles our frontend and backend into a single framework.
 Unfortunately, I encountered several issues with Next.js's API routes running on Vercel's serverless functions.
 Some dependencies such as `Sequelize`, `pg`, and `pg-hstore` seem to run into [module resolution issues](https://github.com/sequelize/sequelize/issues/7509#issuecomment-361032176) when running in a serverless environment.

 Another drawback is the lack of access to certain `fs` modules ([like no access to files](https://github.com/redwoodjs/redwood/issues/1664)) that would be availible in a traditional server environment.
 Server side rendering is a major advantage of Next.js but it doesn't really apply to our use case.